tliu86/cs110-final/README.md

 ## Additional Files to Include:

 Within the backend folder, a JSON file called serviceAccountKey.json with secret code is necessary.
 Additionally, within the backend folder, a folder called uploads is needed.
-Besides these two files, everything else is already in the repo.
+In the frontend, the firebase.js code is needed with the secret api key.

 ## Available Scripts